 Here’s what a small business’s intellectual property typically includes:

+Products are an important part of a company’s intellectual property.
 Utility Patents are arguably one of the better-known types of intellectual property protection.
 Effectively, once you think up and develop an invention, you can file a patent application with the USPTO.
 If approved, you’re granted the right to choose who can make, use, or sell your product for up to twenty years from the filing date.
 And, obviously, if you’re building a business around your invention, you should protect it with a utility patent.

 Your business’s reputation and its brand are inextricable.
 Branding is how a business distinguishes itself from the competition, and what brings in new customers.
-When you first started your business, you likely filed for a ‘Doing Business As’ name, which keeps other companies in your county or state from using the same, or a similar, name.
+When you first started your business, you likely filed for a “doing business as” name, which keeps other companies in your county or state from using the same, or a similar, name.
 However, you can take this protection a step further if your business name is an integral part of your branding by filing a trademark.

 Trade dress refers to the appearance of a particular product, its packaging and, in some cases, even the décor of a business.
 For example, a big yellow box with a red heart on it probably reminds you of Cheerios, and Starbucks has an interior design it uses in all of its stores.
 As long as that design is perceived as an identifying feature of whatever you’re selling, you have a right to it.
 And you can formally register that right with the USPTO, which will help you challenge any future infringement.

-Your Website and its Content
+4. Your Website and Its Content

 Obviously, a good portion of your business counts as intellectual property.
 Logos, names, ads, jingles, products, packaging, designs – as the creator of these unique features of your business, you have a right to use and distribute them.
 Patenting your inventions, and registering any trademarks or copyrights you have a claim to, can really help you protect your business.